 Sometimes you just want something to binge and be done with — and that’s the beauty of the short-lived show.
 This month, I’m taking back the short-lived TV show, and I’m inviting you to join me!
 I’m talking with friends on my podcast about four of the most well-known and well-loved short-lived shows:

-July 9 – Kristin Taylor and I will talk about My So-Called Life
+Season 2, episode 1 – Kristin Taylor and I talk about My So-Called Life

-July 16 – Amanda White and I will talk about Pushing Daisies
+Season 2, episode 2 – Amanda White and I talk about Pushing Daisies

-July 23 – Jenny Rapson and I will talk about Veronica Mars
+Season 2, episode 3 – Jenny Rapson and I talk about Veronica Mars

-July 30 – Lisa-Jo Baker and I will talk about Studio 60 on the Sunset Strip
+Season 2, episode 4 – Lisa-Jo Baker and I talk about Studio 60 on the Sunset Strip

 I’ll also share some blog posts about what we can learn from short-lived shows.
 Finally, I’m giving away a guide to the best short-lived TV shows to watch each season.
 All year long, I’ve got the perfect shows for your binging pleasure!
 To get your copy, just click here.